miliariadnane/advanced-microservices/readme.md

-# 🧺 Sample Store App With Microservice Architecture In Spring Ecosystem 🧺
+# 🧺 Sample Store App With Microservice Architecture 🧺

 > A practical sample store, built with spring frameworks, kubernetes and deployed on AWS.
 This is an advanced part based on my previous project [demo-microservices](https://github.com/miliariadnane/demo-microservices) in which I'm focusing on security concerns, resiliency, observability and deployment improvements.